gagolews/quitefastmst/README.md

 * relatively fast fallback algorithms for spaces of higher dimensionality,

-* supports multiprocessing via OpenMP.
+* supports multiprocessing via OpenMP (on selected platforms).

 Refer to the package **homepage** at <https://quitefastmst.gagolewski.com/>